lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 }
 ```

 You may notice I implemented `isMatching` as a separate function, which I've exported.
 I consider this part of the *business logic*, not the UI, so I like to keep is separate.
 This makes it super easy to test, and also keeps my `setup` function nice and simple.
+You could declare it inside of `setup`, if you prefer that style.

 I also removed `complexity: 5`; we will come back to this, but we aren't using it right now.

 One thing that might be a little surprising if you need to pass `matching.value` to `slots.default()`.
 This is because I would like to let the developer destructure `matching` by doing `v-slot={ matching }"` as opposed to `v-slot="{ matching: matching.value }"`; the former feels more clean to me.